Master of Science

 a) An undergraduate background of either:

-A four-year bachelor’s degree or equivalent in Computer Science from a recognized institution with a minimum GPA of 3.30 in the last two years (i.e., last 60 units or 10 full-course equivalents) of the undergraduate program
+A four-year bachelor’s degree or equivalent in Computer Science from a recognized institution with a minimum GPA of 3.30 in the last two years (i.e., last 60 units) of the undergraduate program

-A four-year bachelor’s degree or equivalent from a recognized institution with a minimum GPA of 3.30 in the last two years (i.e., last 60 units or 10 full-course equivalents) of the undergraduate program.
+A four-year bachelor’s degree or equivalent from a recognized institution with a minimum GPA of 3.30 in the last two years (i.e., last 60 units) of the undergraduate program.

 In addition, candidates must have an undergraduate course at the 3rd or 4th year level in each of the following computer science areas:

 - Software Engineering